We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 28

-Why we chose it: If you already have a HECM and are considering refinancing to access more cash or get a better interest rate, South River Mortgage is worth a look, as the lender has extensive experience with HECMs for refinancing.
-South River also boasts strong online ratings, has no regulatory actions against it, and came in with some of the lowest average interest rates of all the lenders we analyzed.
+Why we chose it: If you already have a HECM and are considering refinancing to access more cash or get a better interest rate, South River Mortgage (NMLS #1854524) is worth a look.
+The lender has extensive experience with HECMs for refinancing, strong online ratings and no regulatory actions against it.
+South River also came in with some of the lowest average interest rates of all the lenders we analyzed.

 Best for Low Rates: Guild Mortgage